pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 New groups start with an introductions thread created automatically, but we recommend you edit the thread to make it yours.
 Maybe ask people to share questions they are holding, or what experience they bring to the group.

-## Invite people into their new space.
+## Invite people into their new space and follow up those who don't get in.

-So you've written up your purpose, uploaded your profile picture, set a group photo and setup a thread for people to participate in when they arrive.
 You're ready to invite people into the group!

+If you have email addresses, you can send invitations to each member of your group.

+If your group already has a space to chat together, share the team link in that channel.

-You can enter email addresses to have invitation emails sent out, or share a team link with people if that's easier.
-The important thing at this stage is that you followup on people who miss the invitation email or get stuck when signing up.
+The important thing at this stage is that you followup on people who don't sign up.
 You don't want people feeling left out, or a group of people making decisions without some of the members.

-You can check who has accepted their invitation and who is yet to accept on the members page.
+If you sent email invitations, you can check who has accepted their invitation and who is yet to accept on the members page.
 If people join but don't introduce themselves, then welcome them to the group in the introductions thread with an @mention. --link to explain at mention--

 Next: Read our [Facilitation tips](discussions.md).